 There are rogue online pharmacies that sell controlled drugs, even prescription narcotics without requiring valid prescriptions and sometimes internationally into the United States.
 I believe SAMHSA’s data may not account properly for those instances of illegally obtained prescription opioids because the patient may believe they are buying the drugs for a medical purpose and not to get high.
 On the other hand, I suspect that of the Americans who fill out a bogus online health questionnaire to obtain a “prescription” because they can’t get one from their doctor, many know they are doing so to get high – and not for medical purposes.
 Whatever the statistical unknowns are, the government’s data is abundantly clear that far less than 1% of drug addicts are using the Internet for their next fix.

-The PharmacyChecker Verification Program is not open to non-U.S. pharmacies that sell controlled drugs into the U.S., even pharmacies lawfully permitted to sell and dispense such drugs, including Vicodin, Fentanyl, Xanax or Ambien into the U.S. For more, see Buying Controlled Drugs Online Has Serious Risks.Tagged with: opioid epidemic, SAMSHA
+The PharmacyChecker Verification Program is not open to Canadian or any non-U.S. pharmacies that sell controlled drugs (such as Ambien, Adderall, fentanyl, lorazepam or Vicodin) into the U.S. For more, see Buying Controlled Drugs Online Has Serious Risks.Tagged with: opioid epidemic, SAMSHA